Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 \subsection{Plotting the output: \texttt{dfplot}}

 \texttt{dfplot} is a class containing a collection of plotting methods.
-Similar to \texttt{dfana}, this enables the package syntax \texttt{dfplot.my$\_$plot(sol)} to be used.
+Similar to \texttt{dfana}, this enables the package syntax \texttt{dfplot.my\_plot(sol)} to be used.
 For variables plotted as a function of position, an optional vector argument $[t_1, t_2, t_3,... t_m]$ can be included to plot the solution at $t = t_1, t_2, t_3,... t_m$, where $m$ is the $m{th}$ time point to be plotted.
 For example the command:

-plots the electrostatic component of the solution as a function of position at $t = 0$, $0.2$, $0.4$, $0.6$, and $0.8$ s as shown in Figure \ref{fig:DF_vs_IM}b.
-In this instance, as the scan rate was $k_\mathrm{scan} = 1$ V s$^{-1}$, these values also correspond to the the applied voltage, as depicted.
-If no second argument is given then only the final time point is plotted. \texttt{dfplot} has been designed to allow users to easily create new plots by using the general two-dimensional property plotting function \texttt{dfplot.x2d}.
+plots the electrostatic potential component of the solution as a function of position at $t = 0$, $0.2$, $0.4$, $0.6$, and $0.8$ s (an example is shown below in Figure \ref{fig:DF_vs_ASA_Vx_px_m1_1S}a).
+If no second argument is given then only the final time point is plotted. \texttt{dfplot} also includes the generic property plotting function \texttt{dfplot.x2d} to allow users to easily create new two-dimensional plots.

-For variables plotted as a function of time the second argument defines the location.
+For variables plotted as a function of time the second argument defines the position.
 For example the command:

 plots the current density for each carrier as a function of position at $x = 10^{-5}$ cm.
 For plots where variables are integrated over a region of space, the second argument is a vector containing the limits $[x_1 , x_2]$.
 Further details can be found in the comments of \texttt{dfplot}.